Nuketown is probably the most played map. The fact that it's the smallest map is probably not a coincidence.

 Firing Range is another popular map — and it's frequently chosen whenever Nuketown isn't available.

 Anvilicious: Killing Castro in the first mission (or rather, his double) causes you to get the achievement "Death to Dictators", and the killing shot goes into slow motion while heavenly music plays.
-It's pretty heavy-handed, especially considering that Castro is a living leader of a modern country.
+It's pretty heavy-handed, especially considering that Castro was a living leader of a modern country (at the time of the game's release, anyway).
 The Cuban government was not pleased when they found out.
 They even accused the US of trying to do virtually what they failed to do in Real Life.